-Clemency Meaning : To grant clemency is to give mercy, to forgive.
-When we speak of an executive’s official power to grant clemency, be it a president or governor, the core of that executive power is to allow the executive to show leniency or mercy.
+Clemency Law and Legal Definition : As per Clemency law, " to grant clemency " is to give mercy, to forgive.
+According to the clemency law definition when we speak of an executive’s official power to grant clemency, be it a president or governor, the core of clemency power is to allow the executive personnel to show leniency or mercy.
 Indeed, it is said to be an act of grace that is based on fairness, justice, and forgiveness.

 - Pardon – This forgives someone for a crime he or she committed.
 Pardons typically are granted after the recipient has completed his or her sentence.
 However, pardons have been granted during or before punishment is imposed in certain extraordinary cases.
 One recent example is President Trump’s decision to pardon Joe Arpaio in 2017.

 - Commutation – This replaces a less severe punishment for the original sentence imposed on someone.
 An example of a recent high profile presidential pardon is President George W. Bush’s commutation of I. Lewis “Scooter” Libby in 2007.